 Whether your car has a petrol or diesel engine, or electric motors, eventually your car’s brake pads will go.
-Brakes are a concern for all drivers, and over time the rubber on the pads will wear thin, exposing the shim underneath.
+Brakes are a concern for all drivers, and over time the friction material on the pads will wear thin, exposing the backing plate.

 What is the minimum width for brake pads?

 Brake pads should be changed before they wear down to 1.5mm.
 A new brake pad will be around 10mm thick.
 Most manufacturers and mechanics will all agree that you should probably replace your brake pads once they wear down to 3mm.